johnfritz585-cpu/lifecare09/README.md

 LifeCare - Student Health &amp; Life Management App
 # Student Life & Wellness Planner

-This is a web-based planner to help students manage their academic tasks, health, wellness, mental health, and daily life activities.
+This is a web-based planner to help students manage their academic tasks, health, wellness, and daily life activities.
 It is built with HTML, CSS, and JavaScript, and uses localStorage to store user data.

 ## Features:
 - **Smart Academic Planner**: Manage your class schedules, tasks, and deadlines.